DM Automation19 min read

 [Why you're reaching out]

-[The value you offer - 1 sentence]
+[The value you offer in one sentence]

 [Simple question or CTA]